Apprenticeship

 In the Late Phase (April to July), you will spend 17 hours in the classroom.
 This should include a maximum of 16 hours of sole responsibility teaching per week (80% of a full teaching load).
 During this time you will focus on developing you independence in preparation for the award of QTS.

-As part of the apprenticeship award, you will benefit from our Ofsted rated “Outstanding” programme of professional development and will enjoy curriculum training sessions alongside Associate Teachers on the SCITT programme.
-This counts as the apprenticeship “off the job” training.
+As part of the apprenticeship award, you will benefit from our outstanding programme of professional development and will enjoy curriculum training sessions alongside Associate Teachers on the SCITT programme.
+This counts as the apprenticeship “off-the-job” training.
 This involves:

 • Deepening understanding of effective pedagogy through exceptional and expertly delivered weekly curriculum and subject-based training on Wednesdays and selected Thursdays